Smart Guy: Floyd Henderson

 Played by John Marshall Jones, the character of Floyd Henderson is the strict widowed father of Yvette, Marcus, and T.J.
 He is a self-made businessman and owns a roofing company called Floyd Henderson Contracting.
 After the loss of his wife, he would eventually start dating once again: such as in season two's "Dateline", when T.J. sets Floyd up with a woman named Jamie (Jackie Mari Roberts) through an online dating service, whom T.J. eventually gets jealous of after Floyd spends less time with him; and in the season three episode "Beating is Fundamental", when he dates a woman whose son T.J. dislikes (and later punches), though many of the women that he is seen dating in the series are usually not seen for more than one episode.
-He is frequently a comic foil to most of the main characters, including T.J.
+He is frequently a Straight man or comic foil to most of the main characters, including T.J.
 He also gives good moral advice to all of his children (and sometimes even to Mo).